Azure/azure-functions-sql-extension/docs/SetupGuide_Java.md

     }
     ```

     *In the above, "dbo.Employees" is the name of the table our output binding is upserting into.
 The line below is similar to the input binding and specifies where our SqlConnectionString is.
-For more information on this, see the [SQLOutput Attribute](#sqloutput-attribute) section*
+For more information on this, see the [SQLOutput Annotation](#sqloutput-annotation) section*

 - Hit 'F5' to run your code.
 Click the link to upsert the output array values in your SQL table.
 Your upserted values should launch in the browser.
 - Congratulations!
 You have successfully created your first SQL output binding!